 Abstract:

-OBJECTIVE To analyze the spectrum and epidemiological characteristics of 9 acute respiratory pathogens in a hospital in Dali Prefecture, providing a basis for diagnosis, treatment and prevention.
+OBJECTIVE To analyze the 9 acute respiratory pathogens spectrum and epidemiological characteristics in a hospital in Dali Prefecture, providing a basis for diagnosis, treatment and prevention.

 CONCLUSION The infection rates of the nine acute respiratory pathogens show an upward trend, with distinct differences in pathogens, seasons and ages, necessitating sustained surveillance and early warning.